ianks/fuse-encrypted-filesystem/README.md

 	2. $ make unmount
 	3. $ make clean

-Assignment worked on by: Michael Asnes, Ian Ker-Seymer and whatshisname?
+Assignment worked on by: Michael Asnes, Ian Ker-Seymer and Austin Wood.